 Marine System design guidelines

 The following guidelines can be followed during the design of a marine system

 At an early stage of the design of a marine facility, an estimate of the throughput of each material to be handled and the capacities of tankers that will transport them must be agreed upon by all parties, as a starting point for the design work.
 This information is fundamental to the design.

 Initial Estimate of Number of Berths Required- When throughput/tanker size data has been agreed upon, it is recommended that an initial estimate is made of the number of berths required.

-- Single Point Mooring (SPM): Feedstocks/products are pumped via sub-sea pipeline(s) from/to a tanker which has moored up to a floating buoy, located off-shore.
+- Single Point Mooring (SPM): Feedstocks/products are pumped via sub-sea pipeline(s) from/to a tanker that has moored up to a floating buoy, located off-shore.